lukehook/UmbracoSparkHybridCache/README.md

 - **SparkHybridCache**: A web application that uses HybridCache for caching Pokémon data.
 - **SparkShared**: A shared library containing common code used by both web applications.

+> [!NOTE]
+> This demo utilises the free and open source [PokeAPI](https://pokeapi.co) - this is a RESTful service that responds with Pokemon data that is used for the purpose of demonstrating the HybridCache functionality

 ## Project Structure

 ```